 Problem & Opportunity Statement

 (MI5) currently lists espionage alongside terrorism and weapons of mass destruction as one of the primary threats against national security.
 The FBI estimates that espionage costs hundreds of billions of US dollars.
 Malware written with increasingly accessible machine learning packages to gather intelligence is bound to happen soon.
-The Gartner Quadrant lists AI and machine learning in its top 10 trends of "threat or opportunity" with Google trending reports saying the same:
+The Gartner Quadrant lists AI and machine learning in its top 10 trends of "threat or opportunity" with Google trending reports saying the same (Figure 1).